Why Hepatitis B Vaccination must be on everyone’s ill health prevention plan

 Cancer Screening: Be informed!

 Cancer is a scary word.
 It’s a word that we are all brought up to dread.
 We all know someone who has been affected by cancer.
 Unfortunately, cancer accounts for 1 in 4 deaths and is the leading cause here in the UK.
-Figure: The number of cancer registrations by the 24 major sites, England, […]
+In the UK, the most common type of cancer to affect men […]

 Wheat: Friend or Foe?